seyounger/WILT/README.md

 Please read the paper to fully understand the methods before trying to run the tool https://doi.org/10.1016/j.jenvman.2019.109863

 + Open Arc map
-+ Navigate to and pen the WILT toolbox
++ Navigate to and open the WILT toolbox
 + Double click the WILT tool to open it
 + Provide points for water elevations (either streams or water bodies), a DEM, a workspace and file prefix
-+ Click run
++ Click Ok
 + The resulting WILT raster has WILT at the end of the filename

 ## Notes: